greenelab/deep-review/USAGE.md

 Manuscript text should be written in markdown files, which should be located in [`content`](content) with a digit prefix for ordering (e.g. `01.`, `02.`, etc.) and a `.md` extension.

 For basic formatting, check out the [CommonMark Help](http://commonmark.org/help/) page for an introduction to the formatting options provided by standard markdown.
-In addition, manubot supports an extended version of markdown, tailored for scholarly writing.
+In addition, manubot supports an extended version of markdown, tailored for scholarly writing, which includes [Pandoc's Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and the extensions discussed below.

 Within a paragraph in markdown, single newlines are interpreted as whitespace (same as a space).
 A paragraph's source does not need to contain newlines.